-Each day we projected the pages – sometimes one page, and sometimes a bunch of pages – and invited students to come up and fill in answers or think about the concepts.
+Each day we projected the pages – sometimes one page, and sometimes a bunch of pages – and invited students to come up and fill in answers or think about and discuss the concepts.

-They really loved filling in the answers, and they learned from each other.
-Often I could put up a new activity and just let them figure it out themselves – such great collaborative learning!
+Our students really loved filling in the answers, and they learned from each other.
+Often, I could put up a new activity and just let them figure it out themselves – such great collaborative learning!

-Just like with our math lessons, I made an intervention binder to use for quick one-on-one lessons.
+Just as with our math lessons, I made an Intervention Binder to use for quick one-on-one lessons.
 I also made assessment pages to use with the whole class – just to be sure we were all on track.

-I put all the pages into plastic page protectors so they can used for quick intervention lessons using dry erase markers.
+I put all of the pages into plastic page protectors so they could be used for quick intervention lessons using dry erase markers.

 Targeted Practice For Students